wagweb/flexbute/README.md

 ### Grid control over the grid attribute

-Every column now uses 4 spaced of the grid (12 by default)
+Every column uses 4 spaces of the grid (12 by default)

 ```html
 <div data-grid="4">